Visit our eligibility page to find out more.

 The NIHR non-commercial Partner list details all of the non-commercial funding organisations that meet these above criteria.

 Research studies funded by NIHR non-commercial Partners are automatically eligible for consideration for Network support.
 From 1 January 2018, the NIHR Clinical Research Network (CRN) extended support into health and social care research taking place in non-NHS settings.
-The Department of Health has agreed an important change to the criteria that describes which clinical research studies can benefit from CRN support.
+The Department of Health and Social Care has agreed an important change to the criteria that describes which clinical research studies can benefit from CRN support.
 The change to the policy means the CRN can support research conducted outside of NHS settings, such as studies running in care homes or in hospices.
 Read the full announcement and view the new policy which became effective on 1 January 2018.

 Being an NIHR non-commercial Partner brings a number of benefits including access to the full range of services offered by the NIHR CRN through the Study Support Service.
 In addition decisions about eligibility for Network support can be reached more quickly and, once confirmed, studies will be included in the NIHR Clinical Research Network Portfolio and have access to our research delivery infrastructure in the NHS, essential training and ISRCTN registration.